 Choosing a washing machine cycle selection for washing your clothes is dependent on a wide range of factors.
 There are certain things that we need to keep in mind before we delve into washer cycle selection itself.
 Choosing the correct cycle setting is important for maintaining the looks of your clothes as well as for increasing their life span.

 The following are some of the most important washing machine cycles or washing settings that you should keep in mind:

 1) Rapid Wash/Speed Wash Laundry:

 Rapid washing is a technique that should be used minimally.
 As the name suggests, this setting washes clothes at a high speed hence shortening the laundry cycle.
 Why are these wash machine settings suggested?
 Well, if you’re looking to wash a special shirt or single garment then we suggest going for this option as time is of utmost importance in such a scenario.
 On the other hand, this setting is not suggested to wash clothes that are in a higher load.

 2) Hand Washing or Washing Machine Delicate Setting:

 Characterized by low speeds and agitation, this setting is optimal for clothes that require a lower-speed spin.
 Lower-speed spin is optimal for clothes that are delicate or can be damaged at higher speeds.
 Clothing elements like lingerie, silk, and lace are the kind of clothes you’d want to wash under such a setting.
-This particular setting allows one to wash clothes at a lower speed which prevents from any sort of damage in your clothing.
+This particular setting allows one to wash clothes at a lower speed which prevents any sort of damage to your clothing.

 3) Low & High Spin Speed of Washer:

 These two settings are relevant to the final speed of washing.
 If your washer does include such a washing setting, then select a low spin speed for delicate fabrics and a higher speed for clothes where you don’t mind if they lose their look.

 4) Normal Speed Washing Cycle: